 - carpet stain and odor remover (We recommend Nature’s Miracle.)

-- Revolution for flea control (Did you know that Revolution not only protects cats from fleas but it protects them from heartworms, hookworms, roundworms, and ear mites too?
-You can buy this from us here at the clinic or at our online pharmacy, Vets First Choice.)
+- Revolution for flea control (Did you know that Revolution not only protects cats from fleas but heartworms, hookworms, roundworms, and ear mites too?
+You can buy Revolution from us here at the clinic or at our online pharmacy, Vets First Choice.)

 Cat Proof Your Home